 For details on the ETL user interface, see ETL: User Interface

 Run the ETL Process

-- If necessary, click the ETLs tab, to return to the main page including the Data Transforms web part.
+- If necessary, return to the "ETL Workspace" folder, which includes the Data Transforms web part.

 - You will be taken to the ETL Job page, which provides updates on the status of the running job.

 - Refresh your browser until you see the Status field shows the value COMPLETE